spectrochempy/spectrochempy/docs/reference/glossary.rst

         at a single frequency/energy or any derived quantity.

     n_components
-        Number of underlying components for spectroscopic data.
+        Number of underlying components or latent variables for spectroscopic data.

+    n_targets
+        Number of ``targets``.
+A target is a property to predict using cross-decomposition methods such as PLS.
+        Typically a tartget is a composition variable such as a concentration.